apache/tomee/examples/async-postconstruct/README.md

 Title: @Asynchronous @PostConstruct

-Placing `@Asynchronous` on the `@PostConstruct` of an EJB is not a supported part of Java EE, but this example shows a patter which works just as well with little effort.
+Placing `@Asynchronous` on the `@PostConstruct` of an EJB is not a supported part of Java EE, but this example shows a pattern which works just as well with little effort.

+The heart of this pattern is to:

+ - pass the construction "logic" to an `@Asynchronous` method via a `java.util.concurrent.Callable`
+ - ensure the bean does not process invocations till construction is complete via an `@AroundInvoke` method on the bean and the `java.util.concurrent.Future`

+Simple and effective.
+The result is a faster starting application that is still thread-safe.

     package org.superbiz.asyncpost;